Stainless steel, PDV Rose gold or Titanium coating

 We think the Freelancer collection has an elegant, yet classic look and feel that will appeal to most men.
 The water-resistance is very good especially for the price point worth the watch also provides a superb host of other quality high-quality features.

-The Raymond Weil Freelancer is available in a few different dial variations.
-There is the well-known Calibre RW212 model with the open-skeleton or balance wheel dial which comes in a variety of colours.
-You also have the Automatic Classic which may be a better preference for the older gentleman with a classic style.
+The Raymond Weil Freelancer 42mm is available in a few different dial variations.
+There is the well-known Calibre RW212 model with the open-skeleton or balance wheel dial which comes in a variety of colours, similar to popular open-skeleton watches like the You also have the Raymond Weil Freelancer Automatic Classic which may be a better preference for the older gentleman with a classic style.
 If you prefer something with more modern features, however, the Freelancer Chronograph or Half-Moon variants are certainly a pick of the bunch.

 Raymond Weil has equipped this timepiece collection with outstanding barrel-shaped hands covered with luminescent fill.
 The roundedly designed hands are fixed jointly against the indexes and share an identical design.
 More appropriately, the hands indicate the dominant time with special precision.
 Misreading the markers has no hazards, and everything is legible and easy to read.